How to ‘build back better’ health habits after the pandemic year | Health

 Also, wanting to take good care of oneself, rather than wanting to look or be a certain way, is an important focus.
 A little self-knowledge goes a long way here.
 People who tend to go “all in,” rather than doing things gradually, need to be sure their plans are safe by seeking professional guidance from a reliable source, such as getting weight loss advice from a family doctor rather than from people or companies that a New York Times opinion writer recently described as “weight-loss profiteers.”
 How can this process be applied to some common pandemic-driven health problems?
 Here are some suggestions.

 Even parents of very young children who may find these steps unrealistic can make some changes to help improve sleep, such as avoiding naps, sticking to a schedule, developing a routine, and engaging in some physical activity to tire oneself out before bedtime.
-Having a cutoff time for caffeinated beverages, as well as avoiding late-night dining and too much alcohol also helps.
+Having a cutoff time for caffeinated beverages, as well as avoiding late night dining and too much alcohol, also help.

 If excessive snoring is a problem, or getting very sleepy and dozing off throughout the day, or any other unusual symptoms, consulting a doctor should be part of the plan.

-Alcohol There is many shades of alcohol consumption between complete abstinence and full-blown alcohol use disorder.
-If the goal is to stop drinking alcohol entirely, it's important to stay alert to signs of alcohol withdrawal, which can range in severity from symptoms of a mild hangover to delirium tremens (experiencing a sudden and severe state of confusion), seizures, and delusions.
+Alcohol There are many shades of alcohol consumption between complete abstinence and full blown alcohol use disorder.
+If the goal is to stop drinking alcohol entirely, it’s important to stay alert to signs of alcohol withdrawal, which can range in severity from symptoms of a mild hangover to delirium tremens (experiencing a sudden and severe state of confusion), seizures and delusions.
 The good news is that there are now medications in addition to behavioral and support groups that can help.

 If you’re concerned, try a brief self-screening test and talk with your physician.